sweattep/ancient_quotes/README.md

 >When you see one who has more, look to one who has less

+>But when fear leaves them and they become content, they harm you verbally with abusive sharp tongues

 >The extinction of evil desire is the highest religion

 >Do not let my heart be drawn to any evil thing or take part in works of wickedness with men who do iniquity; let me not feast on their delicacies.